camdenhao/dropdown-component/README.md

 ## To start the project:

-run command `npm start` in the root directory.
+run commands `npm install` and `npm start` in the root directory.
 The demo will be up and running at `localhost:3000`.

 ## Props supported: